rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 We could provide an option to enable extra accuracy for the default floating-point types, but disable it by default.
 This would leave the majority of floating-point code unable to use these optimizations, however; defaults matter, and the majority of code seems likely to use the defaults.
+In addition, permitting extra floating-point precision by default would match the existing behavior of Rust, and would allow the Rust compiler to assume that code explicitly disabling extra precision has a specific requirement to do so and depends on that behavior.

 We could do nothing, and require code to use `a.mul_add(b, c)` for optimization; however, this would not allow for similar future optimizations,